extome9000/wiimote-demo/README.md

 # Wiimote Demo
 This is a demo that utilizes the Wiimote.
-This was made for a class.

 ---
 ## How to use